-This chapter describes the specification statements in UCSD p-System FORTRAN 77.
+This chapter describes the specification statements in SofTech Microsystems FORTRAN 77.
 Specification statements are non-executable.
-They are used to define the attributes of user-defined variable, array, and function names.
+They are used to define the attributes of user defined variable, array, and function names.
 There are eight kinds of specification statements:

-- IMPLICIT
+- 5.1.
+IMPLICIT

-- DIMENSION
+- 5.2.
+DIMENSION

-- Type Statements
+- 5.3.
+Type Statements

-- COMMON
+- 5.4.
+COMMON

-- EXTERNAL
+- 5.5.
+EXTERNAL

-- INTRINSIC
+- 5.6.
+INTRINSIC

-- SAVE
+- 5.7.
+SAVE

-- EQUIVALENCE
+- 5.8.
+EQUIVALENCE

-Specification statements must precede all executable statements in a routine.
-If present, any IMPLICIT statements must precede all other specification statements in a routine as well.
+Specification statements must precede all executable statements in a program unit.
+If present, any IMPLICIT statements must precede all other specification statements in a program unit as well.
 Otherwise, the specification statements may appear in any order within their own group.